teracow/googliser/README.md

 `-i` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.
 Enclose whitespace in quotes e.g. *'This is what cows look like!'*

-`-k` or `--links`
-Put the URL results file into sub-directory.
-If selected, the URL list will be found in '**download.links.list**' in the sub-directory.
-This file is always created in the temporary build directory.

 `-l` or `--lower-size [INTEGER]`
 Only download image files that are reported by the server to be larger than this many bytes.
 Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
 Default is 1,000 bytes.
 I've found this setting useful for ignoring files sent by servers that give me HTML instead of the JPG I requested. :)